Civil Asset Forfeiture Reporting

 Reporting and Data

-State and local agencies that have received state of federal forfeiture proceeds within the applicable report period are required to submit a Civil Asset Forfeiture Report.
-A report is still required for each period, even if a Seizing Agency has not received proceeds.
+All reporting agencies that have received state or federal forfeiture proceeds within the applicable report period are required to submit a Civil Asset Forfeiture Report.
+A report is still required for each period, even if a Reporting Agency has not received proceeds.
+The biannual Civil Asset Forfeiture Reports filed pursuant to HB17-1313 cover six months of each year, and are due by June 1 and December 1 following the applicable reporting period.